JyotiInHex/Arogyam/README.md

 ## Data Privacy

-ArogyamCare respects user privacy and ensures that all personal data is secure and used only for healthcare-related purposes.
+Arogyam respects user privacy and ensures that all personal data is secure and used only for healthcare-related purposes.
 Each feature of the app is designed to safeguard sensitive health information.
 You can read more about our [Privacy Policy](Privacy_Policy.md).

 ## Contribution

-We welcome contributions to improve ArogyamCare.
+We welcome contributions to improve Arogyam.
 If you'd like to contribute, please fork the repository and submit a pull request.

 ## License